-- in co-operation with the Head teacher, establish and publish the school's local offer and approach to provision for students with SEND - establish the appropriate staffing and funding arrangements based on SEND need - appoint a Governor with responsibility for SEND in the school to meet each term with the Special Educational Needs Co-ordinator (SENCO) to review SEND provision, student progress and policy development in relation to national initiatives. - maintain a general oversight of the school's SEND provision and its impact.
+- in co-operation with the Head teacher, establish and publish the school's local offer and approach to provision for students with SEND - establish the appropriate staffing and funding arrangements based on SEND need - appoint a Governor with responsibility for SEND in the school to meet each term with the Special Educational Needs Co-ordinator (SENCO) to review SEND provision, student progress and policy development in relation to national initiatives.
+Governor for SEND is Mr Lewis Palinmaintain a general oversight of the school's SEND provision and its impact.